eclecticiq/OpenTAXII/docs/configuration.rst

     hooks: mypackage.opentaxii.hooks

-Persistence and Authentication APIs support SQLite, PostgreSQL, MySQL, and other databases.
+The built-in implementation of the Persistence and Authentication APIs support SQLite, PostgreSQL, MySQL, and other databases.
 Check `SQLAlchemy website <http://www.sqlalchemy.org/>`_ to get the full list.

 OpenTAXII CLI tools are implemented to call corresponding API methods and support any API implementation.